igvishalpandey/NativeMPlayer-ReactNative/README.md

 4. Run the app on an emulator or physical device using `npm run android` or `npm run ios`.

 ## Author
-This app is developed by [Your Name].
+This app is developed by Vishal Pandey.